 58 All the temple servants, and the descendants of Solomon’s servants, were 392.

-59 These were the ones who went up from Tel Melah, Tel Harsha, Cherub, Addan, and Immer; but they could not prove their fathers’ houses, and their offspring, whether they were of Israel:
+59 These were the ones who went up from Tel Melah, Tel Harsha, Cherub, Addan, and Immer; but they could not provide evidence of their ancestral fathers and their offspring, whether they were of Israel:

 60 The descendants of Delaiah,